Download North Cowichan Apps for your iPhone/iOS and Android mobile devices!

 This project will be jointly funded by North Cowichan and the RCMP, with the RCMP funding 60% ($29.4M) of the project through yearly lease payments.
 Utilizing reserve funds that have been set aside, North Cowichan will pay for the remaining 40%, using $1.03M from the reserve fund, and financing $18.6M.
 Based on Class D cost estimates, the project is estimated to cost $49,030,000.

 * The City of Duncan and the CVRD electoral areas pay a policing tax to the province every year on their property taxes.
 Their contributions to the new RCMP facility are included in the RCMP’s 60% share.

-In order for the municipality to borrow the funds required to construct a new facility, elector approval must be sought.
-This is being done through an Alternative Approval Process (AAP).
-More information on the AAP can be found here: Alternative Approval Process
+In order for the municipality to borrow the funds required to construct a new facility, elector approval was required.
+This was done through an Alternative Approval Process (AAP).
+More information can be found here: Background, Documents & Reports

 Building a new RCMP facility will require about a 4% tax increase, phased in gradually between 2021 – 2024.
 The total cost to the average homeowner will be about $71 per year for the balance of the loan.